-‘We always felt sympathy’: What’s behind Spain’s support of Palestine?
+‘We always felt sympathy’: What’s behind Spain’s backing of Palestine?

 “During the transition to democracy, between 1976 and 1982, centrist governments never recognised Israel.
 This only happened in 1986 with the Socialist government as a condition for Spain to enter into the European Union.”

-Molina told Al Jazeera that in 2014, the Spanish parliament approved a motion in favour of recognising a Palestinian state but this was not a nonbinding proposition.
+In 2014, the Spanish parliament approved a symbolic motion in favour of recognising a Palestinian state.

 “There is a tradition on the left and right to be sympathetic to Palestine, even though those more on the right have supported Israel,” he said.

-In November, Oscar-winning film director Pedro Almodovar was among 350 filmmakers, actors, singers and other cultural figures who signed a manifesto last month condemning the “criminal terrorist actions of Hamas”, but it added this “could not serve to justify the genocide which Israel practices against the Palestinian people”.
+In November, Oscar-winning film director Pedro Almodovar was among 350 filmmakers, actors, singers and other cultural figures who signed a manifesto which condemned the “criminal terrorist actions of Hamas” but warned that the group’s attacks “could not serve to justify the genocide which Israel practices against the Palestinian people”.

-Right-wing parties and Spain’s small Jewish community condemned the letter; both of whom have also criticised Sanchez.
+Right-wing parties and Spain’s small Jewish community condemned the letter; both have also criticised Sanchez.

 “The position of the Spanish government has aligned it with Hamas.
 It condemns the terrorism of Hamas then goes on to accept the lies from Hamas as if they are a responsible government which cares for its people,” Rabbi Mario Stofenmacher, who represents Jewish communities in Spain, told Al Jazeera.

-He said since the war started Spanish society had become more polarised.
+He said Spanish society had become more polarised.

 “I wear bracelets with symbols of Israel, Spain and Ukraine on my wrist, but people have challenged me strongly about the Israeli bracelet,” Stofenmacher said.